rsanchez-dv/PersonalWebsite/README.md

 These are the known bugs I have encountered:

-1. When loading a specific page via the url it might throw an error.
-This is probably because how Netlify sets up the project.
-So as of right now you can't rsanchez92.com/asdf or /projects you have to go from the homepage to projects.
+1. When on a different page the nav buttons for the home page won't take you to the section you selected.

 ## Built With

 * [Visual Studio Code](https://code.visualstudio.com/) - Used for frontend development